jvprosser/CDE-Iceberg-demo/README.md

 >Thanks to Sujith K Mandala for the wine-quality-analysis-eda notebook.

-I split the file into two halves and put them into an S3 folder.
+I split the file into two halves, named them datafile-1.cvs and datafile-2.csv put them into an S3 folder .

 ## PREP
 1. Clone this repo and replace ZZZ with your namespace in this file, CDE_pyspark_sql_iceberg.py, and wine_train.py